 Taking on a property to develop is a serious commitment, and if you get it wrong, you could end up in a lot of debt with a property you cannot shift, and even face losing your home.

-Developing a property will almost always incur unforeseen costs, so you will need to set aside cash to make sure you are able to cope with them.
+Property development will almost always incur unforeseen costs, so you will need to set aside cash to make sure you are able to cope with them.

 Simply buying a few furnishings from IKEA will not be enough to add much value to a property.
 You will also need to budget for: